Zabronko/Project1/README.md

 4. fill out the field and click the save button to add a new expense to the ticket
 5. click submit to save all changed

-      any unchanged fields will be saved as they were total cost will be updated as necessary
+      -any unchanged fields will be saved as they were

+      -total cost will be updated as necessary

 --------------create new ticket page--------------
 1. fill out the fields and click submit to add a new ticket